Chocolate Spheres

 Christmas Tree Cookies

-• Mix flour, cocoa powder, baking powder, sugar, salt and allspice.
-Mix in butter and add honey, molasse and eggs.
-Mix until just combined.
-Wrap up and chill.
-Divide pastry in 2 portions.
-On a floured work surface, roll out pastry into a 0.12-inch/3mm thick sheet, no need to prick with a fork.
-Square up and freeze.
+- Mix the flour, cocoa powder, baking powder, sugar, salt, and allspice in a bowl.
+Add the butter and mix until incorporated, then add the honey, molasses, and eggs.
+Mix just until combined.
+Wrap the dough and chill it.
+Divide the dough into 2 portions.
+On a floured surface, roll out each portion into a sheet about 0.12 inches (3 mm) thick — there’s no need to prick it with a fork.
+Square the edges and freeze.

 Baking